 In 1969 the change in the Soho neighborhood from industry to art was evidenced when the West Broadway building was renovated to accommodate stores on the first floor, a fine art studio on the second, and offices above.
 The Hollander-Soho Gallery was operated by photographer Am Hollander.

-Subsequent galleries and stores here included the Circle Gallery, here in 1981 and the Pacd/Wildenstein Gallery in 2000.
+Subsequent galleries and stores here included the Circle Gallery, here in 1981.
 In the mid-1980s the boutique Connections-Nichole Farhi sold "clothes you can't wait to get into."

 A 2010 renovation resulted in "living-working quarters for artists" on the upper floors.
 Henry Congdon's handsome 1879 factory building is a striking reminder of the industrial period along this stretch of West Broadway; when horse-drawn drays rumbled down the dusty streets.